ihh/carder/README.md

 # carder

-A lightweight hack that wraps Gajus Kuizinas' [Swing](https://github.com/gajus/swing) with some user interface elements (hints, meters) suitable for building a bare-bones card-swiping interactive fiction story, _a la_ "Rei*ns".
+A lightweight project that wraps Gajus Kuizinas' [Swing](https://github.com/gajus/swing) with some user interface elements (hints, meters) suitable for building a bare-bones card-swiping interactive fiction story, _a la_ "Rei*ns".